JohanHorsmans/cds-visual-exam-2021/assignment_3/README.md

 <!-- HOW TO RUN -->
 ## How to run

-To run the assignments, you need to go through the following steps in your bash-terminal to configure a virtual environment on Worker02 (or your local machine) with the needed prerequisites for all assignments:
+To run the assignment, you need to have configured and activated your virtual environment.
+See the main [README.md](https://github.com/JohanHorsmans/cds-visual-exam-2021/blob/main/README.md) for a guide on how to this.

 Go through the following steps to run assignment 3:
 ```bash